 Former ComDev students end up working in a truly diverse variety of settings.
 Some of the UN agencies placing hiring ads seek ‘communication for development’ practitioners by name.
 More commonly, though, practitioners are working in positions such as information or communications officer, where their roles may include a variety of tasks, not all of which would be strictly considered ComDev.
 Some practitioners are able to make a living as consultants working on projects with NGOs and CSOs, bilateral aid programs (such as Sida or DFID), or with the UN and World Bank.
 Since skills, knowledge and aptitudes gained through an education in ComDev are relevant to a variety of job functions within the development sector, you may also find alumni working in a range of allied positions, such as conflict resolution positions or as a learning and outcomes coordinator, to name but a few.

-Syllabus for students admitted autumn 2015
+Syllabus for students admitted spring 2017

 If you have questions about admissions, requirements or documentation, please contact the Admissions Office at Malmö University, email@example.com / +46 40 665 75 00.

 Visit the ComDev portal for more information about the programme, mah.se/comdev.

 The School of Arts and Communication – also called K3 after its Swedish name “Konst, kultur och kommunikation” – is a multidisciplinary school engaged in media, culture and design.
 At K3 we combine traditional scholarship and academic knowledge with artistic methods and practical skills.
 In our teaching and research, art, technology, design and communication converge in new and innovative ways.